DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 <!-- ###<span id="CSS"></span> -->
 ###<span id="HTML">HTML & CSS</span>
 HTML and CSS are the foundation of design for the web.
 They are also core languages in EPUB development.
-In this workshop we'll review the basics of HTML5 and CSS3:

-*   anatomy of a HTML file
-*   HTML tags (headings, paragraphs, links, navigation, multimedia, divs and spans)
-*   classes and ids
-*   CSS selectors
-*   the Box Model
-*   the Flexible Box
-*   typography
-*   animations and transitions
-*   media queries
+While HTML is responsible for the structure of the document, CSS is in charge of how it looks.
+This workshop will review the basics of HTML5 and CSS3: from the anatomy of a HTML file and CSS selectors to CSS animations and transitions.

 ###<span id="javascript">JAVASCRIPT</span>
 Javascript, or simply JS, is responsible for the interaction in web pages.
-In the JS workshop we'll cover:

-*   the DOM
-*   DOM events
-*   variables and functions
-*   how to use JS to add interaction to your pages
+Understanding the DOM and DOM events, variables and functions and how to use JS to add interaction to your pages is what this workshop is about.

 ###<span id="inspector">INSPECTOR</span>
 The page inspector is a handy tool available in modern browsers.
-It helps us examine HTML, CSS and JS and allows us to edit and debug.
+It helps us examine HTML, CSS and JS and allows us to edit and debug our code - all in the browser!

-*   the page source x the page inspector
-*   examine and edit HTML
-*   examine and edit CSS
-*   the console

 ###<span id="design">DESIGN</span>